Can Omega-3 Fish Oil Help You Lose Weight?

 Notably, the researchers also found that when the mice were given high omega-6s during pregnancy and thereafter, the weight gain increased across generations.
 That trend mirrors what we’re seeing in humans, with obesity only getting worse over the decades and emerging earlier and earlier in life.

 Having a high omega-6 to omega-3 ratio causes other issues too.
-Omega-6s are pro-inflammatory, and so, when you eat too many of these fats, it drives chronic low-grade inflammation.
+Omega-6s are generally speaking pro-inflammatory.
+So, when you eat too many of these fats, it drives chronic low-grade inflammation.
 As we’ll discuss more in depth below, chronic inflammation both contributes to the progression of obesity – and is one of the major consequences of it as well.

 How Omega-3s Influence Metabolic Health